4 DAYS FROM $1,899

 Later this afternoon, you’ll depart for Dunguaire Castle, built in 1520 by the O’Hynes clan on the picturesque shores of Galway Bay.
 Here, you’ll savor fine wines and a traditional banquet dinner complete with soul-stirring Irish storytelling.
 This truly will be a night to remember!

-Tour the Victorian-era splendor of Kylemore Abbey and visit Connemara National Park
+Tour the Victorian-era splendor of Kylemore Abbey and its walled garden

 Wake up in Galway again and, after another delicious breakfast onboard, you’ll depart for an excursion to Kylemore Abbey.
 Featuring an 1800s-era castle, this estate was built by local Member of Parliament and businessman Mitchell Henry.
 Inspired by his love for his wife Margaret and his hopes for his beloved Ireland, Henry poured his life’s energy into creating an estate that would showcase what could be achieved in the remote wilds of Connemara.
 Today, Kylemore Abbey is owned and operated by the Benedictine community who have been in residence here since 1920.
 Learn all about the abbey — which overlooks the moody, romantic Pollacapall Lough — on a guided walking tour that also brings you to the Victorian walled garden, a 6-acre oasis displaying heritage plants from the Victorian era.